slack-samples/deno-message-translator/README.md

 $ cd my-deepl-translator
 ```

-## Create a Link Trigger for configuring your app
+## Create a link trigger for configuring your app

 [Triggers](https://api.slack.com/future/triggers) are what cause Workflows to
 run.
 These Triggers can be invoked by a user, or automatically as a response to